 The first person you should see if you are having difficulties in a course is your course instructor.
-Peer tutoring should be used to supplement other means of support such as TA sessions, group mentoring programs, the writing and math workshops, and sessions held by peer advisers.
+Peer tutoring should be used to supplement other means of support such as TA sessions, the writing and math workshops, and sessions held by peer advisers.
 If you still need more intensive, individualized tutoring, you may request individual tutoring by following these steps:

 1. Inform your course instructor that you are requesting a tutor.

 3. Read the Guidelines for Students Requesting A Tutor.

 4. Meet with your class dean for approval.
 All students requesting a tutor must have the approval of their class dean.